Giving your public works project personality through branding

 Finally, it’s important to define a call to action, a desired outcome you want your brand to inspire.
 What do we want people to do?
 Understand the project need?
 Provide input?
 Visit website?

-6. Evaluate and adjust: Track the effectiveness of your efforts through metrics and KPIs such as website traffic, social media engagement, public inquiries and community sentiment.
-Use this data to measure progress towards your objectives and make adjustments as needed.
+Evaluate and adjust: Track the effectiveness of your efforts through metrics and KPIs such as website traffic, social media engagement, public inquiries and community sentiment.
+Use this data to measure progress toward your objectives and make adjustments as needed.

 We’d love to work with you to bring your next public works project to life with a brand that resonates with your community or customers.
 Here are a few case studies that demonstrate our expertise (and excitement!) for giving public projects personality.